owncloud/ocis/services/policies/README.md

 ## Rego Key Match

 To identify available keys for OPA, you need to look at [engine.go](https://github.com/owncloud/ocis/blob/master/services/policies/pkg/engine/engine.go) and the [policies.swagger.json](https://github.com/owncloud/ocis/blob/master/protogen/gen/ocis/services/policies/v0/policies.swagger.json) file.
-Note that which keys are avaialble depends from which module it is used.
+Note that which keys are available depends on from which module it is used.

 ## Example Policies